Preservationists upset about Burns Court rehab

 SARASOTA (WWSB) - The former head of the Sarasota Architectural Foundation said she was shocked to see what’s left of a 1926 house in Burns Court.

-“Burns Court is the most important historic area in Sarasota,” Minker said.
+“Burns Court is the most important historic area in Sarasota,” Janet Minker said.

 And she’s not the only one surprised by the extent of this renovation.
 Senior City Planner Clifford Smith said home is privately owned, is not locally ‘designated’ as historic, but rather a contributing structure in a National Historic District.